saturngod/Ava/README.md

 Ava Framework is an open source web application framework.
 It will help you develop your application faster.
 Ava light version will helps you develop your own framework.
-It's still in development version.
-It will release soon.
-You can download from github.
-You can read documentation from Ava Doc.
+You can download from [Ava-light branch](https://github.com/saturngod/Ava/tree/ava-lite) .
+You can read documentation from [https://github.com/saturngod/Ava/wiki]( https://github.com/saturngod/Ava/wiki) .

 ## Require